JhouLab/DigitalStereotaxAdapter/README.md

 <div align="center"><img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/base_clamp_digital_readout_rear.jpg" width="450"></div>

 The slider should move freely across the entire range of the readout bar.
-Slide it until the spacer slot aligns with the vertical stem of the Y-shaped adapter.
-Place the stem of the Y-shaped adapter into the spacer slot.
-The fit should be very tight.
-It might not go in right away, but if you push on it, it should eventually slide in place.
+Align the spacer slot with the stem of the Y-shaped adapter, and insert the stem into the spacer slot.
+The fit should be very tight, and might take some pushing to fit.

 <div align="center"><img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/Y-adapter_to_spacer_markup.JPG" width="450"></div>